 1. Sales growth, monthly sales changes, sequential trends, and end market performance – a recap of our recent sales trends and some insight into the activities with different end markets.

 This document is laid out with a brief narrative and supplemental information focusing on the most important aspects of our business in the current environment.
-Those aspects include: (1) what’s driving the weakness in sales growth, (2) how did we get such strong operating leverage (i.e., growth in operating income versus growth in net sales), and (3) what is happening within the cash flow statement as we have been buying back some of our common stock.
+Those aspects include: (1) what’s driving the slow sales growth, and (2) what is happening within the cash flow statement.

-The most important thing to note before you read this is to remember Fastenal is several businesses within itself; a fastener distributor (about 40% of our business) and a non-fastener distributor (about 60% of our business).
+The most important thing to note before you read this is to remember Fastenal is several businesses within itself; a fastener distributor (35% to 40% of our business) and a non-fastener distributor (60% to 65% of our business).
+Within the non-fastener component, approximately 25% is distributed through a vending machine.

 First and foremost, we are a fastener distributor.
 We have been in this business for almost 50 years.
 We are good at it.
 We have strong capabilities at sourcing and procurement, at quality control, at logistics, and at local customer service.
 Each of these capabilities is focused on the customer at the end of the supply chain.
 This business is split about 60% production/construction needs and about 40% maintenance needs.
 The former is a great business, but it can be cyclical because about 75% of our manufacturing customer base is engaged in some type of heavy manufacturing.
 The sale of production fasteners is also a sticky business in the short-term as it is expensive and time consuming for our customers to change their supplier relationships.
-While our customer base values the capabilities we bring to the table, in the last twelve months this group of customers has seen a contraction in its production and therefore its need for fasteners.
-During this time frame, our fastener product line has seen its daily growth decrease from about 10% growth in the last six months of 2014 to about 6% contraction in the fourth quarter of 2015.
-Said another way, our market share gains continue to be strong, but the contraction from our existing customers, plus some price deflation, has eliminated our growth and created contraction.
+While our customers value the capabilities we bring to the table, in the last two years this group of customers has seen its growth prospects weaken.
+In fact, the daily sales growth of the fastener product line peaked at over 10% in the second half of 2014.
+The rate of growth decelerated in the first quarter of 2015, began contracting in the third quarter of 2015, and continued to experience contraction throughout 2016, including contraction of 2.4% in the fourth quarter.

 Second, we have a non-fastener maintenance and supply business.
 We have actively pursued this business in the last 20 to 25 years.
 The capabilities we developed as a fastener distributor, described above, provide a backbone to growing this ‘newer’ business.
-This backbone has been enhanced in the last five years with our added capabilities in industrial vending.
-Given our local customer service, we believe we have a structural advantage in the industrial vending business.
+This backbone has been enhanced in recent years with our added capabilities in industrial vending, where we believe we have a structural advantage given our local customer service.
 There is more to industrial vending than the device or the financial resources to deploy; we believe the ability to replenish with a local team from an integrated supply chain network (i.e., the 'Team behind the Machine') is critical to the long-term success of this channel.
 Because of these capabilities, the non-fastener business remains more resilient.
-However, similar to our fastener business, our non-fastener business has weakened in the last twelve months.
-During this time frame, our non-fastener product line has seen its daily sales growth decrease from about 18% growth in the last six months of 2014 to about 1% growth in the fourth quarter of 2015.
+However, similar to our fastener business, growth in our non-fastener business has generally weakened in the last two years.
+In fact, the daily sales growth of the non-fastener product line peaked at over 17% in the second half of 2014 before beginning to decelerate in the first quarter of 2015.
+Daily sales of non-fasteners did not contract as fasteners did, but did slow to a growth rate of just 1.2% in the fourth quarter of 2015.
+Daily sales of non-fasteners rebounded in 2016, growing about 5% in each of the first three quarters of the year, with 5.9% growth in the fourth quarter of 2016.

 Please read through the detailed Sales and Sales Trends section later in this document for additional insight.